 COAL TOWNSHIP — The Shamokin Area School Board (SASB) plans to approve a new five-year teachers contract at a meeting on Monday.

-The district sent an announcement to The News-Item about a special meeting it has scheduled for 6 p.m. "for the purpose of approving the SAEA (Shamokin Area Education Association) contract" and a few other unrelated matters of business.
+The district sent an announcement to The News-Item about a special meeting it has scheduled for 6 p.m. “for the purpose of approving the SAEA (Shamokin Area Education Association) contract” and two other unrelated matters of business.

-"We're hoping we can finalize things next week," he said this morning.
+“We’re hoping we can finalize things next week,” he said Thursday.